ibm-cloud-docs/vmwaresolutions/archiref/vpc-vcf/vpc-vcf-nsx-t-logical-routers.md

 IPsec Virtual Private Network (IPSec VPN) and Layer 2 VPN (L2 VPN) run on an NSX Edge node.
 IPSec VPN offers site-to-site connectivity between an NSX Edge node and remote sites.
 With L2 VPN, you can extend your data center by enabling virtual machines (VMs) to keep their network connectivity across geographical boundaries while you use the same IP address.

 When you configure NSX VPN service in {{site.data.keyword.vpc_short}}, you can use the public `/32` floating IP addresses as the VPN Endpoints both Tier-0 and Tier-1 gateways.
 You can have multiple VPN endpoints, if needed.
-When VPN service is configured on Tier-1 gateway, ensure that the floating IP is correctly advertised between Tier-0 and Tier-1 gateways.
+When a VPN service is configured on a Tier-1 gateway, ensure that the floating IP is correctly advertised between Tier-0 and Tier-1 gateways.

-For more information about VPN service, see [VMware Documentation](https://docs.vmware.com/en/VMware-NSX-Data-Center/3.1/administration/GUID-3615EAF3-E0B7-45B7-8D8C-637167C6B07B.html?hWord=N4IghgNiBcIG4AcB2ACAzgUwE5wJYGMMQBfIA){: external}.
+For more information about the VPN service, see [VMware Documentation](https://docs.vmware.com/en/VMware-NSX/4.1/administration/GUID-A8B113EC-3D53-41A5-919E-78F1A3705F58.html){: external}.

 ### Network Address Translation
 {: #vpc-vcf-nsx-t-logical-routers-edge-gateway-nat}